 Sacagawea was instrumental to the success of the expedition.
-With a baby as part of the party, their group did no appear menacing.
-Sacagawea’s skills in foraging for food, guiding the men through the wilderness and negotiating with the Shoshone might have been the difference between success and failure.
+With a baby as part of the party, their group did not appear menacing.
+Sacagawea’s skills in foraging for food, guiding the men through the wilderness, and negotiating with the Shoshone might have been the difference between success and failure.

-Her story is beautifully and fittingly told by Lisa Erdirch and Julie Buffalohead who are also Native American.
+Her story is beautifully and fittingly told by Lisa Erdrich and Julie Buffalohead who is also Native American.